Preference elicitation and inverse reinforcement learning: Estimation

 While it is entirely possible to assume that the agent's policy is optimal with respect to its utility (as is done for example in~\cite{abbeel2004apprenticeship}), our analysis can be made more interesting by assuming otherwise.

 One simple idea is to restrict the policy space to stationary soft-max policies:

 where we assumed a finite action set for simplicity.
-Then we can define a prior on policies, given a reward function, by specifying a prior on the inverse temperature $\eta$, such that given the reward function and $\eta$, the policy is uniquely determined.

-However, our framework's generality allows any functional form relating the agent's preferences and policies.
+Then we can define a prior on policies, given a reward function, by specifying a prior on the inverse temperature $\eta$, such that given the reward function and $\eta$, the policy is uniquely determined.\footnote{ Our framework's generality allows any functional form relating the agent's preferences and policies.
 As an example, we could define a prior distribution over the $\epsilon$-optimality of the chosen policy, without limiting ourselves to soft-max forms.
-This would of course change the details of the estimation procedure.
+This would of course change the details of the estimation procedure.}

 For the chosen prior \eqref{eq:softmax-prior}, inference can be performed using standard Markov chain Monte Carlo (MCMC) methods~\cite{book:MonteCarlo}.
 If we can estimate the reward function well enough, we may be able to obtain policies that surpass the performance of the original policy $\agpol$ with respect to the agent's reward function $\agrew$.